 Setting enforceable quality and quantity limits is a key purpose of this NPS.
 This is a fundamental step to achieving environmental outcomes and creating the necessary incentives to use fresh water efficiently, while providing certainty for investment.
 Water quality and quantity limits must reflect local and national values.
 The process for setting limits should be informed by the best available information and scientific and socio-economic knowledge.

 Once limits are set, freshwater resources need to be allocated to users, while providing the ability to transfer entitlements between users so that we maximise the value we get from water.
-Where water resources are over allocated (in terms of quality and quantity) to the point that national and local values are not met, over-allocation must be reduced over agreed timeframes).
+Where water resources are over allocated (in terms of quality and quantity) to the point that national and local values are not met, over-allocation must be reduced over agreed timeframes.

 The New Zealand Coastal Policy Statement 2010 addresses issues with water quality in the coastal environment.
 The management of coastal water and fresh water requires an integrated and consistent approach.